Can anal cancer be prevented?

 Condoms can help protect against HPV (and HIV), but they don’t prevent infection completely.
 That is because HPV can be spread by skin contact from areas that are not covered by the condom.
 Still, it is important to use condoms to help protect against AIDS and other diseases that can be passed on through some body fluids.

-Two vaccines – Gardasil® and Cervarix® – can help protect against infection with HPV.
-While they are used mainly to help prevent cervical cancer, they might also help prevent some other cancers, including anal cancer.
-To work best, these vaccines should be given before a person starts having sex.
+Vaccines can help protect against infection with HPV.
+They can help prevent anal cancer and pre-cancer.
+To work best, these vaccines should be given before a person is exposed to HPV (by having sex).
 For more about HPV vaccines, see HPV Vaccines.

 In people infected with HIV, the use of highly active antiretroviral treatment (also called HAART) can help keep the infection from progressing to AIDS.
 This lowers the risk of long-term HPV infection, which might help lower the risk of anal cancer.